 - Establishing what went wrong. - Early detection and prevention of systemic issues. - Address of thematic concerns.
+Determining whether sultural operating model generating or rick practices may have contributed.

 Determining whether cultural, operating model, governance or risk practices may have contributed to the risk event.